 The current models differ in the features they offer and their specs.
-There are also some differences in terms of materials and colours: the Series 3 and SE are available in aluminium only (silver or Space Grey for the Series 3, plus gold for the SE), while the Series 6 and 7 come in aluminium (silver, Space Grey, gold, blue or red in the case of the Apple Watch 6, and green, blue, red, starlight and midnight for the Apple Watch 7).
+There are also some differences in terms of materials and colours: the Series 3 and SE are available in aluminium only (silver or Space Grey for the Series 3, plus gold for the SE), while the Series 7 come in aluminium in green, blue, red, starlight and midnight.

 The Apple Watches are also available in stainless steel (silver, graphite or gold - both Watch 6 and 7), and titanium (titanium or Space Black for both watches).

 There are are a mixture of sizes among the Apple Watches currently on sale.
 The measurements below refer to the height of the case, slightly confusingly, rather than the diagonal of the screen, as you might expect.
 You'll find a large and a small screen size for each Apple Watch - those with smaller hands may prefer a smaller watch face, but remember the larger watch face of the Series 7 was made possible by reducing the bezels around the screen, not by making the Watch larger.

 - The Series 7 is available in 45mm and 41mm.